Music at Croyland

 The language of music is essentially creative and allows a freedom of expression through a medium which crosses all boundaries’

-At Croyland we want musicians to be creative, not afraid to try something new, and enthusiastic to share their love of music with others.
+At Croyland we want musicians to be creative, unafraid to try things that are new, and enthusiastic to share their love of music with others.

-By providing a creative, stimulating, challenging and yet safe environment in which to explore a wide range of musical genres, performance and composition we nurture creativity hand in hand with confidence and self-esteem.
+By providing a creative, stimulating, challenging and yet safe environment in which to explore a wide range of musical genres, performance and composition we empower creativity hand in hand with confidence and self-esteem.
 In line with the National Curriculum all children complete units from Charanga; enjoying the opportunity to explore their musicianship through singing, playing classroom instruments, composing, and thinking critically about music.
-They learn how music is created using the interrelated dimensions of music to address pitch, duration, dynamics, tempo, timbre, texture, structure.
-They explore appropriate vocabulary to describe and compare what they hear across a range of styles, genres and musical traditions including the great composers and musicians.
+Each unit of work builds step by step with time to review and practise and time to try new skills.
+Children learn how music is created using the interrelated dimensions of music to address pitch, duration, dynamics, tempo, timbre, texture, structure.
+They explore appropriate vocabulary to describe and compare music across a broad range of styles, genres and musical traditions including the great composers and musicians.